Jordyn Jones Shuts Down Instagram In Knotted Crop Top With Sexy Tongue Lick & Icy-Blue Hair

 An amusing caption from this youngster referred to being middle-aged, although the new hair color was also acknowledged.

-The post racked up an insane amount of likes: over 364,000 were clocked overnight, with over 1,700 comments left.
+The post racked up an insane amount of likes, with over 364,000 clocked overnight and over 1,700 comments left.

 Jordyn has been making headlines for her new music.
 Last month, the star spoke out to state that her new tunes are reflecting a more grown-up side to her – for Jordyn, it’s time to put the past behind.
 Speaking to Celeb Secrets host Juliet Schroder at VidCon this summer, the star aired her thoughts.